alik-git/duckietown-mbrl-lib/index.md

     Provide a description on what each group member is working on as part of the project.
     I recommend each student work on most of the parts of the project so everyone learns about the content.

-    Both members worked on everything.
+Both members worked on all the parts.

 Student Name: Ali focused more on infrastructure code for Gym-Duckietown and logging.

 Student Name: Paul focused more on the Dreamer implementation.

 ## Acknowledgments